SenorFernando/Scriptable/plant-watering-log-widget/README.md

 Finally, once you have completed the setup process, add a Scriptable widget and select the *plant-watering-log-widget* and select *Run Script* on the "When Interacting" field, add a Shortcut and select the *Plant Log Entry* shortcut

-The Scriptable widget will display "Alerts are not supported in a widget." disregard, it will clear once the setup is complete
+The Scriptable widget will display "Alerts are not supported in a widget." disregard, it will clear once the setup is complete, remember we are running the shortcut first.

 Run the Shortcut to add your plant names and day thresholds, once done, the Shortcut will open the Scriptable widget initial configuration, have your sheet ID and API key at hand